The thought of handling your divorce may seem overwhelming and confusing.

 Many people think they either have to hire an attorney to handle their entire case or represent themselves.
 Hiring an attorney can be expensive, but having legal guidance throughout the divorce process can make a noticeable difference in the outcome.

 As a limited scope attorney offering unbundled legal services, Nicole Cheri Oden Law offers an additional option for family law litigants.

 Please note that everything I chat about is legal education and information, not legal advice and it does not create an attorney-client relationship between us.
-I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law.
+I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law, PC.
 You should consult an attorney in your area to make sure you’re taking the right steps for you and your family.

 What is Limited Scope Representation (or Unbundled Legal Services)